 Yes, you can sign up for expat health insurance before arriving in Germany.
 In fact, it is recommended to arrange your health insurance in advance, as having valid health insurance is a legal requirement when living in Germany.

-If you already know your arrival date, you can complete your application ahead of time and set your coverage to start on that date.
+If you already know your arrival date, you can complete your application ahead of time and set your coverage to start on that date, as long as that date is in the future.

 How long can expat health insurance be used in Germany?

-Expat health insurance Newcomer plans provide coverage in Germany for up to five years from arrival.
-After five years, residents must switch to full public or private German health insurance.
-Those ineligible for public or private coverage can enroll in one of our Extended plans for longer-term coverage.
+Our short-term expat health insurance plans provide coverage in Germany for up to five years from arrival.
+After five years, residents must switch to full public or private German health insurance if eligible.
+Those ineligible for public or private coverage can enroll in one of our long-term plans for longer-term coverage.

 Who is not eligible for expat health insurance in Germany?